Follow these steps so you can be confident your claim will be accepted:

 Some will waive the extra excess if the treatment needed is an emergency.

 Read through the policy carefully or check with the insurer before you buy cover to find out if this is the case.

 Dangerous pets: Any dog registered under the Dangerous Dogs Act 1991 or the Dangerous (Amendment) Dogs Act 1997 will not be covered by most insurers.

-Vaccinations: Make sure your pet has had up to date vaccinations and health checks because some insurers will not pay out if not.
+Vaccinations: Make sure your pet has had up to date vaccinations and health checks because some insurers will refuse to pay out if not.

 Your pet's breed: Breeds that are banned in the UK, for example Pit Bull Terriers, Japanese Tosa and Czechoslovakian Wolfdogs, will not be covered.
 Here are what dogs are banned in the UK.